isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_july_dev.rst

 OK!
-So, this pathway is covered by probes of both types, and we do see more of the type II probes (which lack in performance), but there's also a good number of type I probes that should remain useful.
+So, this pathway is covered by probes of both types, and we do see more of the type II probes (which lack in performance), but there's also a good number of type I probes that should be useful.

-So, in summary, when using the ISB-CGC tables, you probably won't run into too many RECORD data types, but if you do, now you'll be prepared.
+So, in summary, when using the ISB-CGC tables, you probably won't run into too many RECORD data types, but if you do, you'll be prepared.
 Thanks for reading!

 May, 2017